MysteryPancake/Houdini-OpenCL/README.md

 ## Atomic operations

-Since OpenCL runs operations in parallel, you often run into issues when ordering is important.
+Since OpenCL runs operations in parallel, you often run into issues when operations overlap.

 For example, try to spot the problem in the kernels below.